 - Place 5 full ice cream sandwiches on the bottom of an 8x8 baking dish.
-Cut other ones to fit in the gaps.
+Cut other ones to fin in the gaps.

 - Spread half of the jar of hot fudge over the top of the ice cream sandwiches in the pan.

-- Spread half the container of thawed Cool Whip on top and sprinkle with 1 cup chopped candy bars.
+- Spread half the container of thawed Cool Whip on top and sprinkle with chopped candy bars.

-- Repeat all four layers again with the remaining ingredients.
+- Repeat the layers again with the remaining ingredients.

-- Cover it and put it back in the freezer for a few hours, so everything can freeze together.
+- Cover and place in the freezer for a few hours, so everything can freeze back together.

-- Before serving, drizzle the ice cream cake with chocolate syrup and sprinkle the top with mini Reese's pieces.
+- Before serving, drizzle the cake with chocolate syrup and sprinkle with mini Reese's pieces.

 - Remove the wrappers from the ice cream sandwiches ahead of time.
-Put them on a tray and place in the freezer until you are ready to layer everything.
+Place them on a tray and place in the freezer until you are ready to layer everything together.

 - Cut two ice cream sandwiches in half lengthwise.
 Cut two more in half horizontally.
-This will give you enough pieces to fill in the gaps as you layer everything together in the pan.
+This will give you the pieces to fill in the gaps as you layer everything together.

 - Do not heat the hot fudge up.
-Spread it on the ice cream sandwich layers cold.
-This will keep them from melting.
+Spread it on the layers cold.
+This will keep it from melting the ice cream.

-- Press the second layer of ice cream sandwiches down gently before adding the rest of the toppings.
+- Press the second layer of sandwiches down gently before adding the rest of the toppings.